Zooey Deschanel Stuns In A Blue Dress While Enjoying A Tea Party

 “I would never look that fabulous if I tried out bangs.
 You can pull them off like none other.
 You are seriously so beautiful!!” remarked one more person.

-Deschanel played the perpetually joyful and enthusiastic teacher Jess Day on New Girl, a comedic sitcom.
+Deschanel played the perpetually joyful and enthusiastic teacher Jess Day on New Girl, a sitcom.
 The show followed the lives of a group of roommates.
-The sitcom first aired in 2011 and concluded with its seventh season in 2018.
-She was accompanied on the show by other big name actors such as Jake Johnson, Max Greenfield, Lamorne Morris, and Hannah Simone, as The Inquisitr previously reported.
+The show first aired in 2011 and concluded with its seventh season in 2018.
+She was accompanied on the show by other big name actors, such as Jake Johnson, Max Greenfield, Lamorne Morris, and Hannah Simone, as The Inquisitr previously reported.